--[ [CONDITIONALLY AGREED] For NF profile, and specifically for UPF selection, additional parameter such s renewable energy may be considered if SA5 indicates support. ..

-or

-- [CONDITIONALLY AGREED] The usage of renewable energy: Value (Boolean type) of the usage of renewable energy is to represent the energy source is renewable or non-renewable and this value is configured by operator with the information obtained from external sources.
-Clause 8.3.2 EnergySourceInfo in TS 28.310 defines the energy resource type.
-The usage information of the renewable energy can be obtained from OAM and can be included as the NF profile information for NF selection and reselection.
-This can be confirmed with SA5.

 - For UP path selection and reselection, the UPFs are selected/reselected by using NF discovery and selection procedures which may be Energy-aware if NF profile is updated as per bullets above.
 Changes in NF profile of a UPF may trigger UPF reselection subject to SSC mode of the PDU sessions.

-- The Energy Priority Information is defined in solution #20 clause 6.20.1.

-- OAM provisions and updates as needed the information within the NRF profile.
-The above information are not known by the NF itself.

 - The NF Discovery procedure, based on operator policy, takes into account any Energy-related NF profile attributes query parameters.
 Both the NRF and the NF service consumer can take into account the Energy-related NF profile attributes if available, as part of the NF Discovery procedure.

 - A NF service consumer takes into account any Energy-related NF profile attributes from the NF profiles discovered from NRF using the NF Discovery procedure (and subsequent updates if the NF subscribed to NF profile updates), for the selection of a target NF.